NumEconCopenhagen/projects-2024-tummeren-olli/dataproject/README.md

 # Data analysis project

-Our project is titled **Uneployment based on different unemployment insurance funds in Denmark**.
-This project aims to show the difference in unemployment throughout different unemployment insurance funds of Denmark.
-In the later analysis this project also groups the different unemployment insurance funds by the professions, to see which of the groups has the highest share in pct. of total unemployment.
+This project aims to analyze unemployment trends across various unemployment insurance funds (A-kasse) in Denmark.
+By examining the data, we highlight the differences in unemployment rates among these funds.
+Additionally, we categorize these insurance funds by professions to identify which groups contribute the most to the overall unemployment.

-The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).
+The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb) which uses functions from dataproject.py.

 We apply the **following datasets**: